Frequently Asked Questions

 Is there any fundraising to offset costs?
 Are there any fundraising commitments?

 Yes!
 As a Pack we participate in the Trail's End popcorn sale.
-We also partner with area restaurants for fundraising efforts, and may schedule additional fundraising opportunities throughout the year to help offset costs of participation and keep many of our events free for our scouts.
+We also partner with area restaurants for fundraising efforts, and may schedule additional fundraising opportunities throughout the year to help offset costs of participation and keep most of our events free for our Scouts.

 These efforts are not mandatory, but support and participation is appreciated.
 All money raised through fundraising efforts is used directly for Scouting and our Pack.